daudix/daudix.one/content/blog/drafts/2024-08-13-deploying-to-codeberg-pages/index.md

 ![enable repository](enable-repository.png)

 Now, [create a secret](https://codeberg.org/user/settings/applications) on Codeberg so CI can push the changes.
-You need to set `repository` scope to `Read and write`.
+You need to set the `repository` scope to `Read and write`.

 ![token generation](token-generation.png)